mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `apiRef.current.updateColumn` method was removed.
 Use `apiRef.current.updateColumns` instead.
 - The `apiRef.current.getColumnsMeta` method was removed.
 Use `gridColumnsTotalWidthSelector` or `gridColumnPositionsSelector` selectors instead.
 - The `apiRef.current.getRowIndex` method was removed.
 Use `apiRef.current.getRowIndexRelativeToVisibleRows` instead.
-- The `apiRef.current.setDensity` signiture was changed.
-It only accepts `density: GridDensity` as a single parameter
+- The `apiRef.current.setDensity` signature was changed.
+It only accepts `density: GridDensity` as a single parameter.
 - Some internal undocumented `apiRef` methods and properties were removed.

   If you don't use undocumented properties - you can skip the list below.